CivicTechWR/WRvotes/docs/resources/voter-info.md

 regional chair.

 Spending an hour watching or listening to one all-candidates meeting can help you select the best candidates quickly.
+Skip the introductions and start listening to one of the questions in the middle of the debate.

 Alternatively, you can follow one or two races by reading the campaign literature (in printed form or on the Internet) from the contenders,